PKhosravi-CityTech/ML15AI-CUNY/Week1/README.md

 # 📌 Week 1: Introduction to Machine Learning

 ## 🎯 Learning Objectives
-✅ Understand Supervised vs. Unsupervised Learning
+In this session, we will cover:
+✅ The three main types of ML: **Supervised, Unsupervised, and Semi-supervised Learning**.
-✅ Learn about Generative vs. Discriminative Models
+✅ **Generative vs. Discriminative models** and their differences.
-✅ Explore real-world applications of Machine Learning
+✅ The **basic workflow of ML projects**, from data collection to model evaluation.
+✅ **Hands-on:** Loading and exploring a dataset using Python.

 ---